qaz2tec/DigitalWallet/README.md

 # DigitalWallet

-This is a sample code for digitalwallet in solidity language
+This is a sample code for digitalwallet in solidity language. thanx